jfklorenz/Gloomhaven-Package/README.md

 The *__ tests __* folder contains the tests for the implemented features.
 Every implemented feature was tested seperately as well as within joined cases.

-- [x] All cards with respective modifier
+- [x] All implemented cards
-- [x] All implemented deck methods
+- [x] All implemented decks and methods

 ---